mishterk/wp-tailwindcss-theme-boilerplate/readme.md

 1. Clone into an empty theme directory
 1. `cd` into your new theme directory
 1. Run `npm install`
-1. Duplicate the `local-example.json` file and rename to `local.json`, then replace the `proxy` value with your local development hostname
+1. Duplicate the `local-example.json` file to `local.json`, then replace the `proxy` value with your local development hostname
    - This will allow you to use live reload/injection while working on your CSS/JS
 1. Run a search & replace across the theme to replace all instances of 'WpTailwindCssThemeBoilerplate' with a PHP namespace specific to your theme/project
+1. Change the theme information in `style.css`
+1. Activate your theme
 1. Run `npm run dev` and start coding

 ## Commands